maxmekiska/Drill-Dungeon-Game/website/docs/maintenance-guide.md

 Firstly, the path finding mix-in provides functionality to calculate a path to another given entity or specific position and maintain that path until it is complete or otherwise cancelled.
 This is done through a path_to_position() function which takes an x and y coordinate as an argument as well as a SpriteList of blockling sprites and a boolean denoting whether diagonal movement is permitted.
 This function is also wrapped in a path_to_entity() function, which takes another Entity object as a parameter instead of an x, y coordinate and extracts its position.
 Both functions update an attribute called ‘path’ that contains a list of coordinates to denoting the path to the coordinate requested to path-find to.
 Each time the mix-in is then updated, it checks to see if this list is populated and if so, pops the first item from the list and calls the move_towards() function, which updates the velocity of the entity to that position.

 Next, the digging mix-in allows the entity to break certain blocks which it collides with.
 This is generally restricted to dirt and ores.
 The controllable mix-in allows the entity to listen and react to keyboard or mouse presses.
 Abstracting this movement logic from outside the Drill class provides the foundation required to implement controllable bullets or other controllable friendlies.
-This mix-in does not require instantiation, and by simply calling the up
+This mix-in does not require instantiation and simply functions by calling the update method every game loop.

 Lastly, the shooting mix-in can be inherited to allow that entity to shoot a projectile.
 This is made possible with very few functions, namely an aim() function to aim at a given x, y coordinate, as well as a pull_trigger() and release_trigger() function to fire at the position aimed at.
 The shoot() function can also be used to instantly fire a bullet, but note that this bypasses fire rate limit.

 ## Running Unit Tests

-Unit tests can be performed by running the following command:
+By running the following command:

 #### Windows
 ```console